nextcloud/documentation/developer_manual/general/security.rst

 Cross site request forgery
 --------------------------

-Using `CSRF <http://en.wikipedia.org/wiki/Cross-site_request_forgery>`_ one can trick a user into executing a request that he did not want to make.
+Using `CSRF <http://en.wikipedia.org/wiki/Cross-site_request_forgery>`_ one can trick a user into executing a request that they did not want to make.
 Thus every POST and GET request needs to be protected against it.
 The only places where no CSRF checks are needed are in the main template, which is rendering the application, or in externally callable interfaces.

 .. note:: Submitting a form is also a POST/GET request!